A semiparametric scale-mixture regression model and predictive recursion maximum likelihood

 \section{Discussion}

-This paper explores an approach to robust regression based on a semiparametric model in which the error distribution is taken to be a general scale mixture of normals with unknown mixing distribution.
-We estimate the regression coefficients $\vbeta$ by maximizing the PR-based likelihood function $\Lpr(\vbeta)$ and, for this purpose, we propose a hybrid PR--EM algorithm based on the scale mixture of normals model for the error terms.
+This paper proposes a flexible semiparametric model in which the error distribution is taken to be a general scale mixture of normals with unknown mixing distribution.
+We estimate the regression coefficients $\vbeta$ by maximizing the PR-based likelihood function $\Lpr(\vbeta)$ and, for this purpose, we have developed a hybrid PR--EM algorithm based on the scale mixture of normals model for the error terms.
 As a by-product of the hybrid algorithm, scores are produced for each observation which can be used for outlier detection and also justify the robustness of the estimator.

 The PR method in general has proved to be a useful tool in a variety of problems.
-However, its complicated recursive structure makes it difficult to analyze.
+However, its complicated recursive structure makes it difficult to analyze theoretically.
 For this reason, there remains a number of interesting open questions regarding its behavior, both asymptotics and finite samples.
-In particular, as we discussed above, concavity of the log-likelihood $\lpr(\vbeta)$ is important for various questions about the PR estimator, i.e., existence of the estimator in finite samples, and consistency in the limit.
-Theoretical study of PR has been so far limited to iid models, but, as explained in Section~\ref{SS:em}, there is a need for further work in the independent non-iid case and beyond.
-We hope that this paper can help to motivate further studies of PR both in and beyond the iid setup.
+In particular, as we discussed above, concavity of the log-likelihood $\lpr(\vbeta)$ is important for various questions about the PR estimator, i.e., existence of the estimator in finite samples, and asymptotic consistency.
+Theoretical study of PR has been so far limited to iid models, but, as explained in Section~\ref{SS:em}, there is a need for further work in the independent non-iid case.
+We hope that the work here will motivate further studies of PR both in and beyond the iid setup.